| GRADUATE SCHOOL OFFICE HOURS

 Stony Brook, NY - 11794-4433

 Immigration Policy under the New Administration: Resources for Graduate Students & Postdocs

 At Stony Brook University, we know that a diversity of people and ideas is essential to our mission as an institution of higher learning.
 Our strength is in our diversity, and we are proud to be a part of an international community of scholars.

-President Donald Trump’s recent executive order places a moratorium on issuing any visas to citizens of Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, or to those who were born in one of these countries, for the next 90 days.
+President Donald Trump’s March 6 executive order, which goes into effect March 16, places a moratorium on issuing any visas to citizens of Iran, Libya, Somalia, Sudan, Syria, and Yemen, or to those who were born in one of these countries, for 90 days.
 The order and its implementation are causing anxiety, confusion, and fear for many of our scholars.
 University administration is working through the new rules governing visas and entry to the United States.
 As additional information is available, updates are being posted to the Visa and Immigration Services Office (VISO) website.
-President Stanley’s message to the community regarding the executive order is available here as well.
+President Stanley’s message to the community regarding the initial January 27 executive order is available here as well.

 In consonance with President Stanley's statements, I reiterate the profound commitment of the Graduate School to the protection of the rights and opportunities available to all our faculty, postdoctoral researchers, and graduate students.
 We are determined to pursue the recruitment and support of the best academic talent from around the nation and the world.
 Please check our website regularly for updated information and guidance.

 School of Professional Development

 Stony Brook University

 Please note that the information listed here does not constitute legal advice.Stony Brook Resources